openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/FFI/cangjie-arkts/interop_guidelines.md

 }
 ```

-## ArkTS Runtime Can Only Be Created Using JSRuntime() on Main Thread in Cangjie Applications
+## In Cangjie applications, ArkTS runtime can only be created using JSRuntime() on the main thread

-**【Rule】** ArkTS runtime can only be created using JSRuntime() on the main thread in Cangjie applications.
+**【Rule】** In Cangjie applications, ArkTS runtime can only be created using JSRuntime() on the main thread.

-Thread environment requirements dictate that JSRuntime must be bound to a system thread, and all interoperation interfaces can only be invoked on this system thread; otherwise, undefined behavior may occur.
-However, Cangjie threads do not have a 1:1 binding relationship with system threads.
-Consequently, when JSRuntime is created in a Cangjie thread spawned by Cangjie, it appears as a synchronous call from Cangjie's perspective, but from ArkTS's perspective, thread switching occurs, leading to undefined behavior or crashes.
-Therefore, JSRuntime creation is restricted to system threads and prohibited in Cangjie threads.
+Thread environment requirements dictate that JSRuntime must bind to a system thread, and all interoperation interfaces can only be called on this system thread; otherwise undefined behavior will occur.
+However, Cangjie threads and system threads do not have a 1:1 binding relationship, meaning that JSRuntime created in Cangjie threads spawned by spawn will appear as synchronous calls from the Cangjie perspective, while thread switching will occur from the ArkTS perspective, triggering undefined behavior or crashes.
+Therefore, creation of JSRuntime is restricted to system threads and prohibited in Cangjie threads.

 **Incorrect Example:**